sparticle999/SpaceCompany/README.md

 - If you do not have enough resources for something, the number will be red
 - You can collapse resources into earth and space categories
 - Buffed Charcoal Engines and Solar Panels to stop people falling into a 'negative energy hole'
-- Added Nuclear & Magmatic Power
+- Nuclear & Magmatic Power
 - Nerfed Methane Station

 v0.2.1
 - Fixed Bugs

 v0.2.0 The Wondrous Update [Released To The Public]
-- Added Wonder Tab
+- Wonder Tab
-- Added two different wonders - Precious Wonder & Energetic Wonder
+- two different wonders - Precious Wonder & Energetic Wonder
-- Added ability to upgrade Wonders
+- ability to upgrade Wonders
-- Added Uranium & Lava
+- Uranium & Lava
 - Widened resources navigation so that storage could be displayed on one line
-- Added Solar Panel and Charcoal Engine Upgrades
+- Solar Panel and Charcoal Engine Upgrades
-- Added Statistics
+- Statistics
-- Added Settings
+- Settings
-- Added Import and Export
+- Import and Export

 v0.1.2
-- Added auto-saving
+- Auto-saving
 - Finished Beginner's Guide

 v0.1.1
 - Fixed bugs from the 0.1.0 update

 v0.1.0 The Space Update
-- Added space travel to The Moon, Venus, Mars and the Asteroid Belt
+- Space travel to The Moon, Venus, Mars and the Asteroid Belt
-- Added new resources: Space Metal, Methane Gas, Titanium, Silver, Gold and Silicon
+- New resources: Space Metal, Methane Gas, Titanium, Silver, Gold and Silicon
-- Added methane-based power
+- Methane-based power
-- Added commas to all numbers more than 1000
+- Commas to all numbers more than 1000
 - Fixed negative energy
-- Added Saving
+- Saving
-- Added Donations through paypal
+- Donations through paypal
 - Updated Beginner's Guide

 v0.0.7
-- Added Resource Technology Upgrade to double resource machines output
+- Resource Technology Upgrade to double resource machines output
 - Nerfed Science
 - Changed the per second display to be zero if the storage is full

 v0.0.6
-- Added icons for the rest of the resources
+- Icons for the rest of the resources
-- Added Help / FAQ Tab
+- Help / FAQ Tab
-- Added Beginner Guide, FAQ and Credits
+- Beginner Guide, FAQ and Credits
 - Made resource numbers scroll up instead of jumping to the current value

 v0.0.5
-- Added Space Tab
+- Space Tab
-- Added chemical plants that produce rocket fuel
+- Chemical plants that produce rocket fuel
-- Added rocket that uses rocket fuel to launch into space
+- Rocket that uses rocket fuel to launch into space

 v0.0.4
 - Balanced Game More (to not take 2 minutes to complete)